Ice rink: London, England

-Gamgee operated the rink on a membership-only basis and attempted to attract a wealthy clientele, experienced in open-air ice skating during winters in the Alps.
+Gamgee operated the rink on a membership-only basis and attempted to attract a wealthy clientele, experienced in open-air skating during winters in the Alps.
 He installed an orchestra gallery, which could also be used by spectators, and decorated the walls with views of the Swiss Alps.

 The rink initially proved a success, and Gamgee opened two further rinks later in the year: at Rusholme in Manchester and the "Floating Glaciarium" at Charing Cross in London, this last significantly larger at 115 by 25 ft.
 The Southport Glaciarium opened in 1879, using Gamgee's method.

 The Fens, England

 In the marshlands of The Fens, skating was developed early as a pastime during winter where there were plenty of natural ice surfaces.
 This is the origin of the Fen skating and is said to be the birthplace of bandy.
 The Great Britain Bandy Association has its home in the area.